reip-project/reip-pipelines/REIP_JP_5.1.2_Installation.md

 ## Apache (Py)Arrow

-Download the latest release from https://arrow.apache.org/release.

 Compilation instructions were tested for version 11.0.0.
 Plasma store has been removed from subsequent versions.

+Download the source artifacts for v11.0.0 from https://arrow.apache.org/release.

 From source code directory execute: